hyperledger/besu-docs/docs/public-networks/concepts/node-sync.md

 Checkpoint sync behaves like [snap sync](#snap-synchronization), but instead of syncing from the genesis block, it syncs from a specific checkpoint block configured in the [Besu genesis file](genesis-file.md).

-Ethereum Mainnet and Ephemery testnet configurations already define default checkpoints, so you don't have to add this yourself.
+Ethereum Mainnet, Sepolia and Ephemery testnet configurations already define default checkpoints, so you don't have to add this yourself.

 For other networks, you can configure a checkpoint in the genesis file by specifying the block hash,